estfe/aws-env/README.md

 ### How to make the CI run:

 - Any push to main branch.
-Just write a comment if you prefer.

 ### Challanges:

 Mainly the CI part.
 It would be simpler if I was using ArgoCD, since Argo runs from whitin the cluster and maps applications.
 I braninstomed a lot until I came with the `auth` module authentication solution, even if this was not the optimal choice.
-We can discuss this deeper :)

 ### Improvements:

 Many hehe!

 DNS for app exposure, VPN for eks endpoint acess, improvements in security groups, cert manager, shift-left security...

 Regarding monitoring, Prometheus stack, fluentd + elastik, APM tools if needed, PagerDuty for on-call management.